nikolayrk/unixpense-svc/README.md

 Authentication is handled by [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) using Google as the IdP and [Redis](https://redis.io/) for session storage.

 > **_NOTE:_**  In order to use OAuth2 Authentication, you have to add https://_[UNIXPENSE_HOST]_/_[UNIXPENSE_HOST_PREFIX]_/oauth2/callback as an additional redirect URI to your Google OAuth Credentials.

-## Swagger

-> **_NOTE:_**  In order to use Swagger, you have to add http://localhost:8000/swagger/oauth2-redirect.html as an additional redirect URI to your Google OAuth Credentials.
-The same route can be used with a public host, as well.

-[Swagger UI](https://swagger.io/tools/swagger-ui/) is accessible through `http://localhost:8000/swagger/`.
-The specification is generated from source.

 ## Persistence